eXascaleInfolab/xmeasures/README.md

                                   "unweighed", "combined"
                                   default=`weighted')

-Clusters Labeling & F1 with Precision and Recall:
+Clusters Labeling & F1 evaluation with Precision and Recall:
   -l, --label=gt_filename       label evaluating clusters with the specified
                                   ground-truth (gt) cluster indices and
                                   evaluate F1 (including Precision and Recall)
-                                  of the MATCHED labeled clusters only (without the probable subclusters).
+                                  of the (best) MATCHED labeled clusters only (without the probable subclusters).
-                                  NOTE: If 'sync' option is specified then the clusters labels file name should be the same as the node base (if specified) and should be in the .cnl format.
-The file name can be either a separate or an evaluating CNL file, in the latter case this option should precede the evaluating filename not repeating it -p, --policy[=ENUM]           Labels matching policy:
+                                  NOTE: If 'sync' option is specified then the file name  of the clusters labels should be the same as the node base (if specified) and should be in the .cnl format.
+The file name can be either a separate or an evaluating CNL file, in the latter case this option should precede the evaluating filename not repeating
+                                  it.
+  -p, --policy[=ENUM]           Labels matching policy:
                                    - p  - Partial Probabilities (maximizes
                                   gain)